curtclifton/curtclifton.github.io/about.md

 permalink: /about/
 order: 0
 ---
 Programming Languages Geek.
 PhD in CS from Iowa State.
 Cubs and Sounders Fan.
 Walker of trails.
 Runner of roads.
-Object and function wrangler.
+Object wrangler on the Classroom team at Apple.